 A Ph.D. student who has exhausted the defined program length, but is still making progress toward degree completion and retains an enrolled status.
 DCE status must be taken immediately after the regular enrollment period has ended and may be granted for a maximum of four consecutive semesters.
 Through the annual reenrollment process, a student must apply to move into or retain this status and have the approval of both the department and the Graduate School.
 A DCE student is enrolled and eligible for most benefits reserved for enrolled students, but ordinarily may not enroll in courses.
 A marginal tuition rate that includes the student health plan is charged for a student enrolled in DCE status.
 DCE status is recorded on the transcript.
 (See Dissertation Completion Enrollment (DCE).)

 DCE In Absentia

 A DCE student who is pursuing degree-related work, but is not in residence for greater than half the term.

 Definitions of Unenrolled Statuses for Degree-seeking Students

 Leave of Absence

 The regular defined program length has been interrupted because the student is not pursing degree-related work.
 With the exception of email, the student's benefits terminate while on leave.
-However, students on leave may be eligible for a 90-day extension of health care benefits with approval from University Health Services.
+However, students on leave may be eligible for a six-month extension of health care benefits with approval from University Health Services.
 A leave may be granted for personal, medical, or professional reasons, and requires the approval of both the department and the Graduate School.
 The length of a leave, including all extensions, may not exceed four consecutive semesters.
 A leave of absence is recorded on the transcript.
 (See Leave of Absence.)

 Enrollment Terminated, Degree Candidacy Continues (ET/DCC)